 "On this track the most important thing is to start in front of everyone with a well-balanced car.
 All things being equal, you do not pass.
 I am ready: I still have a good lead in the standings over Mansell, I hope to keep or increase it".

 "I tried the new McLaren and Tag automatic transmission at Silverstone.
 It’s great.
 Those who don’t have such a system are now cut off.
-I didn’t realize it until I had a chance to run some tests.
+I didn’t realise it until I had a chance to run some tests.
 And since fuel consumption should not be a problem here, I am confident".

 "Talking about a person like him is like wasting time".